 By Matthew Milasius

-To read more about the garment industry in Bangladesh, check out the full article in the link below:
+To read the full article that covers these 5 factors in detail, check out the full article in the link below:

 Matthew Milasius is a Client Manager at InTouch Manufacturing Services, a QC firm that performs product inspections and factory audits in Asia for clients in the US, EU and Australia.